jgato/jgato/random_docs/telco_hub_rds.md

 > The following steps would be done using the manifests from the repo, in a near future.

-First of all you have to modify the ArgoCD App and Project that will point to the Telco Hub git repository:
+First of all you have to modify the ArgoCD App and Project that will point to the Telco Hub git repository.
+You can find these manifests on `telco-hub/configuration/reference-crs/required/gitops/`:

 ```
 apiVersion: argoproj.io/v1alpha1